xavsant/brent_crude_prices/ANALYSIS.md

 ### Dimensionality Reduction

-Instead of absent-mindedly throwing all features into the model, I am also interested in optimising model performance by only including the features with the most predictive power.
-For this project, I decided to try utilising only the top 9 features to forecast POILBRE, as opposed to all 53 of them.
+Instead of absent-mindedly throwing all features into the model, I was also interested in optimising model performance by only including the features with the most predictive power.
+For this project, I tried utilising only the top 9 features to forecast POILBRE, as opposed to all 53 of them.

-These 9 features, with correlations from 87.6% up to 99.9%, are:<br>
+The top 9 features, with correlations from 87.6% up to 99.9%, are:<br>
 1. Oil Asia-Pacific Spot Price
 2. Oil Dubai
 3. Oil West Texas Intermediate